0xM1cx/Obsidian-Notes/EVSU/2nd-Year/2nd-Sem/STS Group Research.md

 	- Smart Alert System for Traffic Accidents: Machine Learning-Powered CCTV Detection with Emergency SOS and Vehicle Owner Notification
 - Jodelyn Quilat
 	- Ultrasound Imaging, GPS, Smart Grid

+## STS Assignment
+1. What is Filippinovation?
+	1. This phrase may be interpreted as both a government initiative to encourage scientific and technical innovation in the nation and as a personality trait or attitude among the Filipino people.
+2. What is digitalization?
+	1. It is the integration of digital technology into daily life, including a range of areas such as communication, business, education, and health.
+Digitalization may speed up procedures, increase productivity, enhance the quality of goods and services, and lower long-term costs.
+3. Why is President Ferdinand R. Marcos Jr. urging Filipinos to develop this culture of innovation?
+	1. This is due to the fact that a society that fosters innovation in some way at its core may become rich.
+Tinkering, thinking creatively, and coming up with answers to society issues would attract people in.
+Additionally, an innovative culture fosters healthy competition, which propels societal advancement.